 If you’re looking for a green 4×4, SUV or crossover then check out our reviews, which focus on how economical they are in real life driving, and all serious 4x4s are tested off-road.

-Our reviews cover diesel, petrol, plug-in hybrid and electric 4x4s.
-Diesel cars are in the headlines for all the wrong reasons at the moment, but usually the most efficient 4x4s that we’ve tested in real life driving are diesels.
+Our reviews cover electric, plug-in hybrid, hybrid, petrol and diesel 4x4s.
+Diesel cars are in the headlines for all the wrong reasons at the moment, but usually the most efficient 4x4s that we’ve tested in real life driving are diesels, and the very latest RDE2 diesel engines are as clean as petrol engines for emissions that impact on local air quality, and they have lower CO2.

 We’ve also tested the Mitsubishi Outlander Plug-in Hybrid and the Fiat Panda 4×4 over mountains in snowdrifts – and both performed amazingly well.